Ballexx/Filescanner/README.md

 # Filescanner
-* A Rust tool that allows you to fins abnormally large files
+* A Rust tool that allows you to find abnormally large files

 # How to use
 * Enter directory to scan